univention/univention-corporate-server/doc/manual/idm-cloud/google.rst

 corresponding account in the G Suite domain, and a `domain verified
 <https://support.google.com/a/topic/9196?hl=en>`_ by Google are required.
 The
 first two will be provided free of charge by Google for testing purposes.
-However, configuring the SSO requires a separate Internet domain where TXT records can be created.
+However, configuring the SSO requires a separate internet domain where TXT records can be created.

 If no G Suite subscription is available yet, it can be configured via `Set up Google Workspace for your organization <https://support.google.com/a/answer/6365252>`_.
 A connection with a private Gmail account is not possible.

-Afterwards, you should log in with a *G Suite administrator account* in the `Admin Console <https://admin.google.com/>`_.
+Afterwards, you should sign in with a *G Suite administrator account* in the `Admin Console <https://admin.google.com/>`_.
 The domain should now be verified.
 For this it is necessary to create a TXT record in the DNS of your own domain.
 This process can take a few minutes.